Philippe Douste-Blazy: Minister of Culture, 1995–1997

 In June 1997, the overwhelming defeat of the Presidential Majority during legislative election made him lose his position as Minister of Culture, but he remained deputy of Hautes-Pyrénées and became president of the UDF parliamentary group at the French National Assembly.
 During the election campaign he was badly hurt when a mentally unstable man stabbed him in the back as he was campaigning in Lourdes.
-It turned out that the Minister's assailant was an Albanian refugee who had already tried to attack Mr Douste-Blazy in 1992.
+It turned out that the Minister's assailant was an Albanian refugee who had already tried to attack Mr. Douste-Blazy in 1992.

 At the head of the centrist parliamentary group, he was often opposed to the UDF party leader François Bayrou.
-Indeed, while this one advocated the emancipation of the UDF towards its Gaullist allies, Douste-Blazy proposed the union of the right-wing parties behind President Chirac.
+Indeed, while the latter advocated the emancipation of the UDF towards its Gaullist allies, Douste-Blazy proposed the union of the right-wing parties behind President Chirac.

 Mayor of Toulouse, 2001–2004

 Seeking one of the country's most important municipal seats, Douste-Blazy narrowly won the election for Mayor of Toulouse in 2001, which saw the left making its best showing in decades.
 Once in office, he had to deal with a reinvigorated political opposition, as well as with the dramatic explosion of the AZF plant in late 2001.

 Douste-Blazy supported Jacques Chirac in the two rounds of the 2002 presidential election, in spite of the candidacy of François Bayrou.
-Consequently, he participated to the unification of some right-wing groups in the Union for a Popular Movement (UMP) and appeared as a possible Prime Minister.
+Consequently, he participated to the unification of some right-wing groups in the Union for a Popular Movement (UMP) and appeared as a possible prime minister.
 However, once re-elected, President Chirac choose Jean-Pierre Raffarin and Philippe Douste-Blazy refused to resign from its mayoralty to be minister.
 The same year, he changed of constituency and was elected deputy for Haute-Garonne département.

+Minister of Health, 2004–2005

 After the electoral crash of the UMP in the 2004 regional election, Douste-Blazy left its function in Toulouse and returned at the Ministry of Health.
-His predecessor Jean-François Mattéi was discredited due to his behaviour during the Summer 2003 heatwave crisis.
+His predecessor Jean-François Mattéi was discredited due to his response to the 2003 European heat wave.
 He was the instigator of a new reform of medical insurances.